norbu09/mcpex/README.md

 ```

 This script will:
+1. Install asdf version manager
-1. Install Erlang and Elixir 1.18
+2. Install Erlang 27.0 and Elixir 1.18.3 using asdf
-2. Install Hex package manager and Rebar
+3. Install Hex package manager and Rebar
-3. Fetch project dependencies
+4. Fetch project dependencies
-4. Compile the project
+5. Compile the project
-5. Run tests to verify the setup
+6. Run tests to verify the setup

 ### Using the Makefile